-I shared my plans for this linen closet organization as well as a few other current projects last week, if you missed that post, you might want to read it here – my kitchen drawers are getting a mini overhaul too, a quick fix that I’m excited to share soon as well.
+I shared my plans for this linen closet organization as well as a few other current projects last week, if you missed that post, you might want to read it here – my kitchen drawers also got an overhaul – check them out here!

 *Affiliate links are provided throughout, or at the bottom of this post for your shopping convenience.
 I make a small commission (at no extra cost to you) when you purchase through my links, please see my full disclosure policy here.

 OUR ORGANIZED LINEN CLOSET MAKEOVER REVEAL!